Legacy of Harriet Tubman: Currency and postage

 Tubman was the first African-American woman to be honored on a U.S. postage stamp when a 13-cent stamp designed by artist Jerry Pinkney was issued by the United States Postal Service in 1978.
 A second, 32-cent stamp featuring Tubman was issued in 1995.

-Beginning in 2016, there have been plans to add a portrait of Tubman to the front of the twenty-dollar bill, moving the portrait of President Andrew Jackson, who was a slaveholder, to the reverse of the bill.
+Beginning in 2016, there were plans to add a portrait of Tubman to the front of the twenty-dollar bill, moving the portrait of President Andrew Jackson, who was a slaveholder, to the reverse of the bill.
+Scott Bessent, the U.S. secretary of the treasury, stated in a July 2026 interview that the placement of Tubman's portrait on the bill is no longer planned.
 In 2024, the United States Mint issued three commemorative coins featuring Tubman, with each coin depicting Tubman at a different stage of her life.
 A half dollar clad coin depicts Tubman during the Civil War.
 A one dollar silver coin represents her work with the Underground Railroad.
 A five dollar gold coin shows her in old age.

 Other honors and commemorations

 Tubman's great-niece, Eva Stewart Northrup, launching the in 1944.

 The city of Auburn, New York, where Tubman was a longtime resident, commemorated her life with a plaque on the courthouse.

 On June 28, 2024, the 81st General Convention of the Episcopal Church voted to commemorate Tubman on March 10 as part of their Calendar of the Church Year.
 Tubman was previously commemorated together with Elizabeth Cady Stanton, Amelia Bloomer, and Sojourner Truth on July 20.
 The liturgical calendar of the Evangelical Lutheran Church in America also remembers Tubman and Sojourner Truth on March 10.
 Since 2003, the state of New York has commemorated Tubman on March 10, although the day is not a legal holiday.